Museen am Meer: Kiel Municipal Gallery of Contemporary Arts

 New contemporary art: exhibitions of regional and international contemporary art, art from the Baltic Sea region, permanent exhibition of the works of the Expressionist artist Heinrich Ehmsen.

 City and Maritime Museum

-Traces of Kiel history: permanent exhibition on the early history of the city and exhibitions on social and cultural history.
+The Kiel Maritime Museum conserves traces of Kiel history: permanent exhibition on the early history of the city and exhibitions on social and cultural history.
 In the former fish auction hall, built in 1910: permanent exhibition on Kiel's maritime history, pier with historic ships.

 Zoological Museum Kiel

-Experience marine and evolutionary research at first hand: exciting display on the subject of marine science and research, Germany's most extensive exhibition of whale species, presentation of the origins of zoology in Kiel.
+The Zoological Museum of Kiel University focuses on marine science and research, It has Germany's most extensive exhibition of whale species and presents the origins of zoology in Kiel.